Can you 3D print a 3D printer?

 RepRap, the first self-replicating 3D printer

 The first self-replicating 3D printer was invented by Dr. Adrian Bowyer through the RepRap project, senior lecturer at the Department of Mechanical Engineering at the University of Bath, who started his research in 2005.
 His first functional machine, called the RepRap “Darwin”, with 50% of self-replicated parts, was unveiled in 2008.

 Here’s a video of Adrian Bowyer assembling the RepRap project:

 The 3D printed 3D printers made by the RepRap project use the Fused Deposition Modeling FDM printing technology, with plastic 3D printing materials.
 They are desktop 3D printers, and thus they are limited in terms of applications compared to industrial Additive Manufacturing .

 Moreover, they can’t totally print themselves.
 As they are plastic 3D printers made of plastic parts, they can 3D print some parts of themselves, just like they could totally build other 3D printed objects.
 You then need to assemble them yourself and to add the components who can’t be 3D printed, like electronics or metal parts (since it’s a plastic 3D printer).

 3D printed 3D printer: Improving the technology with iterations like Prusa i3

-Like the previous versions of the RepRap self-replicating 3D printers, it can only 3D print some of its parts, the ones that are in plastic, but not the metal parts, nor the electronic components.
-Indeed, it’s not suited yet for metal 3D printing.
+Like the previous versions of the RepRap project self-replicating 3D printers, it can only 3D print some of its parts, the ones that are in plastic, but not the metal parts, nor the electronic components.
+Indeed, it’s not suited yet for metal 3D printiers.
 But it can be used to create various 3D printed objects, for instance, consumer products, jigs and fixtures or even medical devices..